longhorn/website/content/kb/troubleshooting-unable-to-mount-an-nfs-backup-target.md

 ### Possible Reason 2

-If the configuretion file `/etc/exports` is as the below example:
+If the configuration file `/etc/exports` is as the below example:

 ```text
 /opt/nfs-server 192.168.121.0/24(rw,sync,no_subtree_check,crossmnt,fsid=0)